elsaVelazquez/airline_tweets_nlp/README.md

 ![PCA1](images/pca_animation.gif "PCA1")
 ![PCA2](images/pca_animation_no_users.gif "PCA2")

-Although there is still a lot of overlap between our sentiment classes, it certainly looks better in the second animation.
+Although there is still a lot of overlap between the sentiment classes, it certainly looks better in the second animation.
 Essentially, the graph on the right was clustering simply based on the tagged airline, with little hope for finding structure aligning with the tweet sentiment.

 It is worth noting that three principal components really only accounts for a small proportion of the variance seen in the data.

 ![SCREE Plot](images/scree_plot.png "SCREE Plot")

-In order to account for 80% of the variance in our data, we'd need ~650 principal components.
+In order to account for 80% of the variance in the data, we'd need ~650 principal components.
 This ruled out using these principal components for predictions.

 ## Text Processing
 To properly featurize the tweet data before attempting to fit any models, I used TF-IDF transformers and a CountVectorizer with a custom lemmatizer.
 This lemmatizer was a combination of WordNet from SKLearn and a custom dictionary built to handle words specific to this dataset.